Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

     specify one or the other, but not both in the same object.
 Please see below in the `shared_data_volumes` for information on how to set up a GlusterFS share.
+  * (optional) `relative_destination_path` specifies a relative destination path to place the files, with respect to the GlusterFS volume root.
+If this is not specified, then files will be placed directly in the GlusterFS volume root.
   * (required) `data_transfer` specifies how the transfer should take place.
     The following list contains members for GlusterFS ingress when a GlusterFS volume is provided for `shared_data_volume` (see below for ingressing to